nahid/talk/README.md

 #### getConversationsByUserId

-When you want to get all conversations by using your desire receiver id you can try it.
-This method return all conversations with users objects
+When you want to get all the conversations using your desire receiver id, you can try this method.
+This method returns all the conversations with user's objects

 **Syntax**